 Functional programming is a programming paradigm that accentuates the evaluation of mathematical expressions rather than the execution of commands.
-While microservices is an approach based on breaking down an application into small, independent services, which can be scaled independently from one another.
+Microservices is an approach based on breaking down an application into small, independent services, which can be scaled independently from one another.

 Although functional programming is typically more cost-effective in the short term, microservices can save money in the long run through easier scalability and maintenance.
 Ultimately, your decision should take into account the size of your project, the desired level of scalability, and your budget.

-By considering these factors, let us help you make an informed decision on which web and mobile app development service best suit your business needs.
+By considering these factors, let us help you make an informed decision on which web and mobile app development service best suits your business needs.

 All About Functional Programming